Hardness of RNA Folding Problem with Four Symbols

-To achieve this goal without using extra types of letters that force the gadgets to match in a desired manner, we construct the gadgets via a key lemma in \cite{BK15}, whose original purpose is to prove that longest common subsequence and other edit distance problems are SETH-hard even on binary strings.
-We will treat it as a black box and apply it multiple times during the construction.
-This powerful tool will allow us to test whether two $k$-cliques form a $2k$-clique by the longest common subsequence between the two strings representing the two $k$-cliques.
+Intuitively, in order to force the gadgets to be matched in a desired manner in an optimal RNA folding, we have to build various ``walls'' that prevent undesired pairings.
+The main challenge is that we have to achieve this goal using merely 4 types of symbols.
+Our main tool is to use the technique ``alignment gadget'' developed in~\cite{BK15}, whose original purpose is to prove that longest common subsequence and other edit distance problems are SETH-hard even on binary strings.
+We apply this tool as a black box during the construction of the RNA sequence.

-In the final RNA sequence, all clique gadgets are well-separated by some carefully designed sequences whose purpose is to ``trap'' all the clique gadgets except three of them.
-Since we know that these three clique gadgets are guaranteed to match well if the graph has a $3k$-clique, we can infer whether the graph has a $3k$-clique from the optimal RNA folding of the RNA sequence.

-{\bf Dyck Edit Distance.} One other way to formulate the RNA folding problem is as follows: deleting the minimum number of letters in a given string to transform the string into a string in the language defined by the grammar $\mathbf{S} \rightarrow \mathbf{SS}, A\mathbf{S}U, U\mathbf{S}A, C\mathbf{S}G, G\mathbf{S}C, \epsilon$ (empty string).
-The {\em Dyck edit distance problem} \cite{S14,S15*}, which asks for the minimum number of edits to transform a given string to a well-balanced parentheses of $s$ different types, has a similar formulation.
-Due to the similarity, the same conditional lower bound as Theorem~\ref{thm-1} was also shown for the Dyck edit distance problem (with alphabet size $\geq 48$) in \cite{ABV15}.

-In this paper, we improve and simplify their result by demonstrating a simple reduction from RNA folding to Dyck edit distance problem:
+\paragraph{Dyck Edit Distance.} The RNA folding problem can be alternatively defined as follows.
+Given a string $S$, delete the minimum number of letters in $S$ to transform it into another string $S'$ in the language defined by the grammar $\mathbf{S} \rightarrow \mathbf{SS}, A\mathbf{S}U, U\mathbf{S}A, C\mathbf{S}G, G\mathbf{S}C, \epsilon$ (empty string).
+The {\em Dyck edit distance problem}~\cite{S14,S15*}, which asks for the minimum number of edits to transform a given string to a well-balanced parentheses of $s$ different types, admits a similar formulation.
+Due to the similarity, the Dyck edit distance problem was shown to admit the same conditional lower bound as Theorem~\ref{thm-1}~\cite{ABV15}.
+Their conditional lower bound requires the alphabet size to be at least $48$.
+In this paper, we present a simple reduction from RNA folding to Dyck edit distance.

-\begin{theorem} If Dyck edit distance problem on sequences of length $n$ with alphabet size 10 can be solved in $T(n)$ time, then the RNA folding problem on sequences in ${\{A,C,G,U\}}^n$ can be solved in $\mathcal{O}(T(n))$ time. \end{theorem}
+\begin{theorem} If Dyck edit distance problem on sequences of length $n$ with alphabet size 10 can be solved in $T(n)$ time, then the RNA folding problem on sequences in ${\{A,C,G,U\}}^n$ can be solved in ${O}(T(n))$ time. \end{theorem}